Glenhawk-0/my_pull_exercise/README.md

 # my_pull_exercise
 IGME.201 excercise 2 | pull
-This is the README file for the "my_pull_exercise"
+This is the README file for the "my_pull_exercise", which is my favorite repo ever!

 my name is lennon hare and this is my cool project this project is for our Intro to Programming Class